Is it bad to charge your iPhone in the car? Tips for safe use

 Situation: In summer or when the temperature inside a car is high, your iPhone may overheat and shut down automatically.

-Charging is not progressing or is slow
+Charging is slow or not progressing

 Rapid battery drain

-Battery runs out when the car engine is turned off
+The battery runs out when the car engine is turned off

-What to do: If this happens, restart the engine and resume charging, or use a charging port that will continue charging even when the engine is off.
+Solution: If this happens, restart the engine and resume charging, or use a charging port that will continue charging even when the engine is off.

 Battery swelling

-Recommendations for car chargers and other related products
+Recommended car chargers and other related products

-The NIMAOS 33W charger has a high output of 33W and features two ports, USB-C and USB-A.
+The NIMAOS 33W charger has a high output of 33W and features two ports: USB-C and USB-A.

 • PSE certified: Ensures safety and allows you to charge your devices quickly and with peace of mind.

-• Wide Compatibility: Compatible with a wide range of USB devices, including laptops, smartphones, and tablets.
+• Wide compatibility: Compatible with a wide range of USB devices, including laptops, smartphones, and tablets.

-Cigarette lighter USB fast charger 24W 2 ports
+Cigarette lighter USB fast charger 24W 2-port

 NIMASO's USB cigarette lighter socket is a convenient product that allows you to charge two devices simultaneously in your car.

-Consider using a portable battery
+Consider using a mobile battery

 If charging in your car is difficult or you want a safer option, we also recommend using a power bank, which allows you to charge your iPhone anywhere without relying on the car's power.

-Should I stop using fast charging on my iPhone?
+Should I stop fast charging my iPhone?

 summary